sveltejs/sapper/site/content/docs/08-link-options.md

 ### rel=external

-The sapper router listens for clicks on `<a>` elements and bypasses the normal browser navigation for relative (same origin) paths.
-We sometimes need links that are targeted at routes that are not part of the sapper app and hence should be reached by a normal browser navigation.
+By default, the Sapper runtime intercepts clicks on `<a>` elements and bypasses the normal browser navigation for relative (same-origin) URLs that match one of your page routes.
+We sometimes need to tell Sapper that certain links need to be be handled by normal browser navigation.

 Adding a `rel=external` attribute to a link...